 2. Dandruff and greasy scalp:Dandruff and excess oil can clog the skin pores causing zits and pimples.
 Dandruff is one of the most common causes of forehead acne.
 People with oily scalp are also prone to have acne on the forehead, upper chest and the back.
+There are many creams and treatments available to cure the acne caused by dandruff.
+However, there're many natural chemical-free methods; better to opt for home remedies.

 3. Popping zits: We know how frustrating acne can be but popping the zits can cause the bacteria to spread and cause even more acne.
 Excoriated acne may occur when you have the habit of constantly touching your face to peel blemishes or remove blackheads which can only aggravate the condition.